Vidro-Software-SL/maphandler/README.md

 There's one type of events:

-- `layer` is dispatched when a layer is loaded
+- `layer` is dispatched when a layer is unloaded
+- `tiled` is dispatched when a tiled is unloaded

 > `layer` E.G: